top of page

-I'm currently in Genoa, Italy, spending time with my best friend Michael, so I took advantage of the fresh vegetable markets here to buy lacinato kale (cavolo nero in Italian).
-It's available in most U.S. supermarkets.
+Recently, I spent time with my best friend Michael in Genoa, Italy, where I took advantage of the fresh vegetable markets to buy lacinato kale (cavolo nero in Italian) when I made this stew.
+Lacinato kale is available in most U.S. supermarkets.
 I much prefer it to curly kale.
-Kale takes longer to cook than spinach, so I added it to the soup with the chickpeas and orzo.
+Kale takes longer to cook than spinach, so I add it to the stew with the chickpeas and orzo.
 Spinach can be added at the end and cooked for just 2 minutes before serving.

 1 Tbsp. olive oil